hlzz/libvot/README.md

 ## Documentation
 The [homepage](http://hlzz.github.io/libvot/) of libvot is hosted by github-pages.
 See the documentation [here](http://hlzz.github.io/libvot/doc/html/index.html).

+## Optional Dependencies
+* NVIDIA's Cuda Toolkit 7.5
+* NVIDIA's cuDNNv5 for CUDA 7.5

+See the [installation](doc/installation.md) guide for details.

 ## Contributing
 We are working toward the next major release (0.2.0).
 If you are interested in contributing, please have a look at [Roadmap.md](Roadmap.md).